gitandy/DragonLog/README.md

 You can check if the file is correctly loaded via Help - About.
 Check if the Version date and Version entity corresponds to the website.

+The flag display is based on the mapping from [Flagpedia.net](https://flagpedia.net) and matched against the Big CTY data.
+This is sometimes weak and thus error prone and needed manual fixes.
+There are still 30% unmapped (mostly islands).

+If a flag is mapped wrong please stay calm and drop me a mail.
+The mapping does not reflect my view on country borders.

 Copyright
 ---------
 DragonLog &copy; 2023-2024 by Andreas Schawo is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/)